ylzhou/ylzhou.github.io/_pages/about.md

 * Paper accepted at ACM Computing Surveys: ["Graph Processing on GPUs: A Survey"](https://static-curis.ku.dk/portal/files/209317668/gpu_survey.pdf).
 * Paper accepted at TKDE as best of ICDE'2016: ["Passive and Partially Active Fault Tolerance for Massively Parallel Stream Processing Engines"](http://static-curis.ku.dk/portal/files/182749482/paper.pdf).
 * Invited to Dagstuhl Seminar ["Big Stream Processing Systems"](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=17441).

-## Short Bio
-Yongluan is Associate Professor in the [Department of Computer Science](http://diku.dk) at the [University of Copenhagen (UCPH)](http://ku.dk).
-He is co-leading the [Data Management Systems Lab (DMS Lab)](http://diku.dk/dms).
-He serves as the Head of Studes of the [MSc in Computer Science](https://studies.ku.dk/masters/computer-science/).

-Before joining UCPH, he had been an Associate Professor at the [University of Southern Denmark (SDU)](http://www.sdu.dk) and a postdoc at [Ecole Polytechnique Fédérale de Lausanne (EPFL)](http://epfl.ch).
-He obtained his PhD in Computer Science at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
-He also held visiting positions at several international institutes, including the University of Maryland at College Park, the Advanced Digital Sciences Center at the University of Illinois at Urbana-Champaign and INRIA Rennes.

-His research interests span database systems and distributed systems.
-His recent research focuses on scalable streaming data processing and graph data processing.
-He has published over 50 research articles in international journals and conference proceedings.
-He has served on the Program Committees of various international conferences, including SIGMOD, VLDB, and ICDE.

 ## Recent Professional Activities
 ### Conference Organization Committee